wincle626/Hikey970_Linux_Installation/README.md

 2. Install GParted (sudo apt install gparted) and resize the rootfs parition

-3. It turns out the display overscan is because of the compatibility of monitor with this board.
+3. It turns out the display overscan is caused by the compatibility of monitor with this board.
 It is solved by using another monitor.